notdryft/transparence/README.md

 [... transparence ]$ npm-check-updates
 ```

-Beware though, as `npm-check-updates` while using optends to downgrade `karma-jasmine` to `1.5`, which will break the application.
+Beware though, as `npm-check-updates` tends to downgrade `karma-jasmine` to `1.5`, which will break the application.

 ## Build